asshah4/asshah4.github.io/about.md

 Finite and Infinite Games ~ James Carse
 Lord of the Rings Trilogy ~ JRR Tolkien
 The Screwtape Letters ~ CS Lewis
+The Adventures of Tom Sawyer and Huckleberry Finn ~ Mark Twain

 ### Movies worth quoting